2018 World Cup Host Cities and Venues

 This modern city of over 1 million inhabitants could almost be described as eccentric.
 Where else can you find monuments to a water pipe or newspaper reader?
 Though Rostov-On-Don may have its idiosyncrasies, it really is a fun and unique place to visit; take a scenic stroll along the riverside; spend an afternoon shopping for anything and everything at the Central Rinok (Bazaar), or take in a performance at the Rostov State Opera and Ballet.

-Levberdon Arena is named after its location on the left bank of the River Don.
+Rostov Arena is currently under construction on the left bank of the River Don and is expected to be the start of development on that side of the river.
 This stadium, which is scheduled to be completed in late 2017 will be home to the Premier League’s Rostov Football Club.

 Second only to Moscow in size, Saint Petersburg is a picturesque port city on the Baltic Sea.
 Though it has long lived under the shadow of its larger counterpart, St. Petersburg has emerged as an appealing destination in its own right with a burgeoning arts and music scene.
 This modern city has 342 bridges atop its rivers and canals, not surprisingly earning it comparisons to Venice.
 The city is a feast for the senses, one of the highlights being the Hermitage Museum and the Winter Palace complex, which houses over 3 million pieces of art from around the globe.

-Future home to FC Zenit Saint Petersburg, the new Zenit Arena is scheduled to open in 2016, eight years after construction began.
+Future home to FC Zenit Saint Petersburg, Saint Petersburg Stadium opened in April 2017, nine years after construction began.
 The design of the stadium was decided by a competition, which was won by Kisho Kurokawa Architect & Associates for their ’spaceship’ submission.
-The arena will hold close to 70,000 fans, one of the largest in the tournament.
+The arena has a retractable roof and holds close to 70,000 fans, one of the largest in the tournament.

 Most people don’t associate Russia with beaches but Samara’s lovely beaches may just be the city’s biggest attraction.
 During the warm summer months, locals and visitors alike gather on the sandy shores of the Volga to sunbathe, swim, or stroll along the beach.
 It’s a great atmosphere with plenty of cafés and beer tents to be found.
 If the beach isn’t your thing, this city of almost 1.2 million has plenty of other attractions to take in during your World Cup experience.